 So how do we help our kids understand the ill-effects comparison can have on their mental health and well-being?

 It isn’t easy, that’s for sure.
 I know even as an adult, I see how I can be guilty of it myself.
-But the earlier we teach our tweens and teens how to identify the triggers and then employ coping mechanisms, the more resilient they will become.
+But the earlier we teach our tweens and teens how to identify the triggers and employ coping mechanisms, the more resilient they will become.

 How to help your tween or teen avoid the comparison trap.

-Developing Awareness
+Develop Awareness

 Your teen may not be aware of how much they do this.
-Teach your sons and daughters how to tune into their thinking and catch it when they start comparing themselves to others so they can be vigilant in noticing this habit.
-The first step is tracking how often they fall into the trap.
+Teach your teens how to tune into their thinking and catch it when they start comparing themselves to others so they can be vigilant in noticing this habit.

 Understanding The Impact on Self-Esteem

-Strengthen Their Own Sense Of Self-Worth
+Strengthen Their Sense Of Self-Worth

 Empower your kids with this truth and help them realize how special they are apart from anyone else.
 When they compare themselves to others, it’s a futile pursuit.
 It’s irrelevant.
 A waste of time.
-Because every one of us was created differently and each one of us will build our own path and purpose.
+Because every one of us was created differently, and each one of us will build our own path and purpose.

 Identify What Makes Them Special

-It’s important our kids discover their specific strengths so they can be reminded of these assets often.
+It’s essential our kids discover their specific strengths so they can be reminded of these assets often.
 What are they naturally good at doing?
 What are they passionate about?
 What physical features stand out?

 Encourage your child to develop and embrace those gifts and support their efforts in pursuing interests and skills in those areas.
 The more our kids can cultivate their own intrinsic abilities and develop their own appreciation for who they are, the less they will fall into the comparison trap.